DougReeder/elfland-glider/README.md

 The player must be able to see at a glance that a boulder is made of *ice*, and so infer that it will *float*.
 It must be obvious that a river is *lava*, and so infer that *ice will melt near it*.
 Favor compound curves over angular or blocky shapes, and especially avoid pixellation and voxellation.
-Smooth noise and fractal designs are good for this - they shows detail up close and do not repeat over large areas.
+Smooth noise is good for this - it shows detail up close and does not repeat.
+Generate landscape and the location of plot tokens proceedurally, if you can.
+That enhances replay value.
 If the sun does not move, bake the effect of sunlight into the color of objects.

+Shadows and post-effects shouldn't be necessary.
+Take advantage of cheap graphics processor effects like particles and UV scrolling.

 Repetitive animations are boring.
 Put effort into making motion interesting.